antronerds/r2-tutorials/docs/One_Gene_View.md

 * To highlight specific samples in the graph, you can simply double-click in the graph on the marker-points of the samples that you want to highlight, or you can enter the R2 sample ID’s in the field 'Samples to mark' from the ‘Adjustable settings’ panel.
 If you enter multiple ID's, separate them with a comma.
 * Several marking options can be selected with the 'Mark method' that can be found in the 'More settings' tab (e.g: ‘epicenter’ and ‘arrow’, Figure 5, the "red arrow").
 Changes in marker type and marker color can be achieved as well with a specific syntax applied in the before mentioned 'Samples to mark'text field.
 Keep reading to find examples of how to use the syntax yourself.

-*Always click on 'Adjust Settings' button at the bottom of the 'Adjust settings' panel for your adjustments to take effect!*
+*Always click on 'Submit' button at the bottom of the 'Adjust settings' panel for your adjustments to take effect!*

 You can adjust the marker color and type of the samples that you marked with a syntax in teh 'Samples to mark'field.
 In order to do so, add a ‘:’ after the ID's with a color code, and/or add a ':' with a marker type, like so 'itcc0288,itcc0021:ff4444:dot'.